atikahjapry/atikahjapry/README.md

 - 📫 Reach me by message on linkedin Atikah Japry is my LinkedIn handle
 - This is my portfolio of work.
 Or something relevant.
 I will also explain my work in a youtube video section its in progress. ( youtube link coming soon)
 - This shows my proof of work (projects, contributions, consistency, quality of code, etc.)
-- It shows my code quality.
--  Recurrent collaboration could bring down the value to a point where we shall agreed further.

 <!---
 atikahjapry/atikahjapry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.